 Consider the Crossing the Panama Canal: Treasures of Costa Rica & Panama Canal if you are seeking an affordable, easy adventure aboard a motor yacht.
 Costa Rica & the Panama Canal aboard the National Geographic Quest offers expedition leaders from National Geographic and a new purpose-built expedition ship, while the Costa Rica & Panama—Canal, Culture & Adventure offers a wide variety of active adventures right from the ship.

 Costa Rica Tours by Land & Lodges

-Tours and land-based adventures are the traditional way to explore Costa Rica and have worked well for millions of travelers.
+Costa Rica tours and land-based adventures are the traditional way to explore Costa Rica and have worked well for millions of travelers.
 Land-based tours offer flexibility and a wide range of styles and accommodations to fit any budget—some of the world’s first and finest eco lodges are located in Costa Rica.
 AdventureSmith offers a number of land-based tours that are built around small groups, independent travelers and customized itineraries.
 Each has advantages and will appeal to different travel styles.